 PIR is required by its contracts with ICANN to escrow all the registration data PIR receives from registrars by providing a copy to a trusted third party (Data Escrow Providers).
 The Data Escrow Providers are accredited by ICANN and are tasked with securely holding the data.
 They are not authorized to process the data for any other purpose.
 In the event of a registry technical failure, the securely held data will be used to ensure the continued functionality of registered domain names.
 This backup mechanism is a protective measure that ensures the continued stable and secure operation of the DNS.

-While PIR is the registry operator for the ..org, .ngo, .ong, .gives, .charity, .foundation, .机构, .संगठन, .орг domains, we contract Donuts Inc. to be our technical backend registry services provider.
+While PIR is the registry operator for the .org, .ngo, .ong, .charity, .foundation, .gives, .giving, .机构, .संगठन, and .орг domains, we contract Identity Digital Inc. to be our technical registry services provider.
 To make the chosen domain name a functional address on the Internet, PIR discloses data to TLD server administrators for the purpose of ensuring that the domain name bundle operates as a functional address on the Internet.
-As a processor, Donuts receives registrant information solely for the purpose of processing the information on behalf of PIR to perform the technical functions to effect domain name registrations.
+As a processor, Identity Digital receives registrant information solely for the purpose of processing the information on behalf of PIR to perform the technical functions to effect domain name registrations.

 d.
 Sharing the information we collect on our website & via third-party ad platform (Google, Facebook, Instagram)